Josemedvel/docs.scala-lang/_overviews/scala3-book/scala-features.md

 The [Awesome Scala list](https://github.com/lauris/awesome-scala) shows dozens of additional open source tools that developers have created to build Scala applications.

-In addition to server-side programming, [Scala.js](https://www.scala-js.org) is a strongly-typed replacement for writing JavaScript, with open source third-party libraries that include tools to integrate with Facebook’s React library, jQuery, and more.
+In addition to server-side programming, [Scala.js](https://www.scala-js.org) is a strongly-typed replacement for writing JavaScript, with open source third-party libraries that include tools to integrate with Meta’s React library, jQuery, and more.